Everything looks monopolistic if you leave out competition.

 It is first to be noted that the game used by Huerta de Soto does not represent a prisoner’s dilemma.
 Such a game has strictly dominant strategies for each player that result in a Pareto inferior Nash equilibrium (i.e. both players will choose to defect, even though mutual cooperation is the optimal outcome for each).
 In other words, economic agents, in this case prisoners, would be better off by cooperating rather than individually confessing to their crime.
 That is the result of a prisoner’s dilemma (without repetition).

 The game offered by Huerta de Soto, however, has a Nash equilibrium with “large benefits for both,” which is a Pareto optimal solution.
 This is not a prisoner’s dilemma game.
-There is no dilemma in the game.
+There is no dilemma in

 What about competition?